jackdawkins11/Calendar/readme.md

 The main focus was about creating a nice UI.
 I basically copied the design from google calendar.

-### Functionality:

-You can make an account and then create and delete events as well as view every other accounts events.

 ### Features

 * User accounts